mindsdb/mindsdb/mindsdb/integrations/handlers/openstreetmap_handler/README.md

 ## OpenStreetMap Handler Implementation

-This handler was implemented using [OSMPythonTools](https://wiki.openstreetmap.org/wiki/Overpass_API), the Overpass API wrapper for Python.
+This handler was implemented using [python_overpy](https://github.com/DinoTools/python-overpy), the Overpass API wrapper for Python.

-## OpenStreetMap Handler Initialization

-The OpenStreetMap handler is initialized with the following parameters:

-- `area`: a required area to query for map data.
-- `timeout`: a required timeout to use for the query.

 ## Implemented Features